 HIV and Pregnancy

-The Division of HIV/AIDS Prevention and Control collaborates with Alabama's medical providers to reduce the incidence of perinatal HIV infection.
+The Office of HIV Prevention and Control collaborates with Alabama's medical providers to reduce the incidence of perinatal HIV infection.
 Visit HIV and Pregnancy for more information.

 STD/HIV REPORT Card

 Physicians, dentists, nurses, medical examiners, hospital administrators, nursing home administrators, lab directors, school principals, and day care directors are responsible for reporting Notifiable Diseases in Alabama.
 The Alabama Notifiable Diseases Rules, Chapter 420-4-1, specifies the diseases and conditions requiring notification, and the time frame and methods for notification.
 To report a case of HIV (including symptomatic infection, AIDS, CD4 counts and viral load), please use the Communicable Disease REPORT Card.

 This site contains HIV prevention messages that may not be appropriate for all audiences.
 Since HIV infection is spread primarily through sexual practices or by sharing needles, prevention messages and programs may address these topics.
 If you are not seeking such information or may be offended by such materials, please exit this website.